smartystreets/goconvey/README.md

 instead of an actual `func()`.
 This allows you to do that and it also provides an indication in the report that the registration is not complete.

+    Convey("Some stuff", func() {

+        // This will show up as 'skipped' in the report Convey("Should go boink", nil)
+    }

 Skipping `So` Assertions:
 -------------------------

 Changing a `So` to `SkipSo` prevents the execution of that assertion.
 The report will show that the assertion was skipped.

+    Convey("1 Should Equal 2", func() {

+        // This assertion will not be executed and will show up as 'skipped in the report' SkipSo(1, ShouldEqual, 2)
+    })